httptoolkit/frida-interception-and-unpinning/README.md

     * For example: download the relevant `frida-server` from [github.com/frida/frida](https://github.com/frida/frida/releases/latest), extract it, `adb push` it to your device, and then run it with the following 4 commands: `adb shell`, `su`, `chmod +x /.../frida-server`, `/.../frida-server`.
     * If you have issues, remember to check the device is on & connected (using `adb devices`) before running commands.
 Note that Frida will only run on the device as root, which is what `su` provides in the example above, when run on a rooted device.
 To check you are root after running `su` or similar, check that running `whoami` in the shell prints `root`.
 5. Find the package id for the app you're interested in (for a quick test, try using [github.com/httptoolkit/android-ssl-pinning-demo](https://github.com/httptoolkit/android-ssl-pinning-demo) - the package id is `tech.httptoolkit.pinning_demo`)
 6. Use Frida to launch the app you're interested in with the scripts injected (starting with `config.js`).
-Which scripts to use is up to you, but for Android a good command to start with is (if you are on Linux):
+Which scripts to use is up to you, but for Android a good command to start with is:
     ```bash
     frida -U \
         -l ./config.js \